fiduswriter/simple-datatables/datetime.md

 ## Method 1

 Define a `data-type` attribute on the headings and set the value to `date`.
-If the datatime string is in a format that can not be sorted easily by standard methods, you must set the `data-format` attribute and set it's value to the format that is expected.
+If the datatime string is in a format that can not be sorted easily by standard methods, you must define the `data-format` attribute and set it's value to the format that is expected.

 ```html
 <table>